 Chris is Musical Director of Hunstanton Concert Band and Centre Stage Swing Band.
 Chris love of the eccentric and idiosyncratic meant that when he came across the serpent, he had to have one, and his interest in early music and folk music in turn led to him reviving the Kings Lynn Waites.

 The traditional title of Chief Waite does not in any way imply the remotest musical superiority, but was used for whichever member of the original Lynn Waites was responsible for financial dealings with the Town Council, and therefore reflects Chris position as the bands manager.

-Chris designs and manages websites for arts organisations and, with his friend Dr James Merryweather, he founded The International Guild of Town Pipers, of which he is a life member, director and trustee, and created The Waits Website to accumulate and disseminate knowledge of the history of Waits and to promote the growing number of revival bands of Waits and their European equivalents.
+Chris designs and manages websites for arts organisations and, with his friend Dr James Merryweather, he founded The International Guild of Town Pipers, of which he is a life member and trustee, and created The Waits Website to accumulate and disseminate knowledge of the history of Waits and to promote the growing number of revival bands of Waits and their European equivalents.

 Before studying music at Durham University, Elizabeth took an active part in the music scene in West Norfolk.
 She was leader of West Norfolk Jubilee Youth Orchestra for three years, and played clarinet in Springwood High School Concert Band.
 She has also been a member of the Norfolk Symphony Orchestra, and has played in various other ensembles.